sen2vm/sen2vm-core/README.md

 Where:
 * <NN.NN.NN> is the version number of Sen2VM launched,
-* configuration_filepath: **Mandatory**. configuration file containing all inputs related to product or grids that are required by Sen2VM (see §[1.2 Configuration file](#12-configuration-file) for further information),
+* configuration_filepath: configuration file containing all inputs related to product or grids that are required by Sen2VM (see §[1.2 Configuration file](#12-configuration-file) for further information).
+Please note that this input is **Mandatory**.
-* parameters_filepath: **Optional**.
-File to configure the detectors/bands to process.
-If not available, all detectors/bands will be processed (see §XXX for further information).
+* parameters_filepath:  file to configure the detectors/bands to process.
+If not available, all detectors/bands will be processed (see §XXX for further information).This input is **Optional**.

 Example from current repository:
 ```